Multipath Channel

 -

-is set, the input signal is linearly interpolated directly onto a uniform grid for signal propagation. -
+If the value is set to `Linear', the input signal is linearly interpolated directly onto a uniform grid for signal propagation.

 Oversample

-- the input signal is resampled at a higher frequency before linear interpolation to preserve the shape of the spectrum.
-For wideband signals, oversampling preserves the shape of the spectrum.
+, the input signal is resampled at a higher frequency before linear interpolation to preserve the shape of the spectrum.
+For broadband signals, oversampling preserves the shape of the spectrum.

 Values |